-There are various types of solar cookers depending on design and how you want to use them.
+Various types of solar cookers depend on the design and how you want to use them.

 The Box Solar Cooker

 Box cookers are often considered the most basic type of solar cookers.
-They are designed with an open-top box, reflective material, and transparent glass or plastic that usually sits on top of the box.
-The reflectors are positioned outside the box and are made of flat metallic/mirrored material capable of conducting heat, while the box is designed so that it can be closed to seal-up the heat trapped.
+They are designed with an open-top box, reflective material, and transparent glass or plastic usually sitting on top of the box.
+The reflectors are positioned outside the box and are made of flat metallic/mirrored material capable of conducting heat, while the box is designed so that it can be closed to seal up the heat trapped.

-The pot is placed at the bottom of the box which is usually painted black to aid in heat absorption.
-Sunlight enters through the metallic/glass top and is absorbed though the reflective material.
+The pot is placed at the bottom of the box, usually painted black to aid in heat absorption.
+Sunlight enters through the metallic/glass top and is absorbed through the reflective material.
 Much like an oven, the box traps the sunlight energy, generating heat and temperatures of up to 300 degrees Fahrenheit and cooking the food.

 The Panel Solar Cooker

-The Panel Solar solar cooker works by using reflective aluminum panels to direct sunlight towards a pot and generating heat.
-Although they are more frequently used in tropical regions or during warmer months, they are one of the most versatile types of solar cookers.
-The heat produced is mostly dependent on the size of the panels, making it possible to cook food in both low and high temperatures.
+The Panel Solar solar cooker uses reflective aluminum panels to direct sunlight towards a pot and generate heat.
+Although they are more frequently used in tropical regions or warmer months, they are one of the most versatile solar cookers.
+The heat produced primarily depends on the panels’ size, making it possible to cook food at low and high temperatures.

-Despite its popularity, frequent sun exposure to the aluminum often causes these cookers to oxidize in a matter of weeks, so a solar cooker with stainless steel panels might be your best bet for aesthetic purposes – however, darker surfaces are known to heat faster.
+Despite its popularity, frequent sun exposure to aluminum often causes these cookers to oxidize in weeks, so a solar oven with stainless steel panels might be your best bet for aesthetic purposes.
+However, darker surfaces are known to heat faster.
 Whatever the case, you’ll get at least 200 degrees Fahrenheit with which to cook.

 The Parabolic Solar Cooker

-These solar cookers are popular for reaching temperatures that are high enough for frying and baking.
-The parabolic solar cooker is a popular choice among campers.
-The cooker works with a slightly more complicated design that uses curved and reflective surfaces to direct sunlight towards a small area, thus generating heat.
+These solar cookers are popular for reaching high temperatures for frying and baking.
+The parabolic solar oven is a popular choice among campers.
+The stove works with a slightly more complicated design that uses curved and reflective surfaces to direct sunlight towards a small area, thus generating heat.

-In this design, the pot sits at the middle of all the reflectors and is slightly elevated above the bottom of the cooker which is where the light is focused.
-The center becomes very hot and its molecules generate enough heat to move upwards and reach the bottom of the pot.
+In this design, the pot sits in the middle of all the reflectors and is slightly elevated above the bottom of the cooker, which is where the light is focused.
+As a result, the center becomes very hot, and its molecules generate enough heat to move upwards and reach the bottom of the pot.

-Because of its ability to reach up to 400 degrees F, this design poses some safety concerns – especially since the reflection can be damage the eyes.
-The cookers potential to cook quickly might result in charred food.
+Because of its ability to reach up to 400 degrees F, this design poses some safety concerns since the reflection can damage the eyes.
+In addition, the cooker’s potential to cook quickly might produce charred food.

 The Vacuum Tube Design (By GoSun)